fredgibbs/fredgibbs.github.io/courses/digital-methods/schedule.md

 #### Webpages 101
 How does all this stuff work?

 Learn to use CSS to stlye your pages.
-Start [here](http://www.cssbasics.com/).
+Read through this entire [CSS tutorial](http://www.cssbasics.com/).

 **Homework to be done by today:**
 Create a short version of your CV with HTML and CSS.

 Discuss differences between XML and HTML.